realazthat/snipinator/README.md

                         Warning message to include in the output file.
 To prevent accidentally editing generated file.Defaults
                         to the default warning message.
-  --chmod CHMOD         Change the mode of the output file, an octant.
-To
+  --chmod CHMOD         Change the mode (permissions) of the output file, an
+                        octant (see chmod help for more info) e.g 444 or 555.
-                        prevent accidentally editing generated file.
-444 is useful here.
+                        To prevent accidentally editing generated file.
                         Defaults to None.

 ````